usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Ping Identity
 ~~~~~~~~~~~~~

 Ping Identity delivers intelligent identity solutions for the enterprise.
 Ping enables companies to achieve zero trust identity-defined security and more personalized, streamlined user experiences.
 The PingOne Cloud Platform provides customers, workforces, and partners with access to cloud, mobile, SaaS, and on-premises applications across the hybrid enterprise.
 Over half of the Fortune 100 choose Ping for their identity expertise, open standards, and partnerships with companies including Microsoft and Amazon.
 Ping Identity provides flexible identity solutions that accelerate digital business initiatives and secure the enterprise through multi-factor authentication, single sign-on, access management, intelligent API security, and directory and data governance capabilities.
-For more information, please visit https://www.pingidentity.com/.
+For more information, please visit the `Ping Identity website <https://www.pingidentity.com/>`__.

 PingFederate
 ^^^^^^^^^^^^